 Note (1): Manufacturers may additionally include an alarm upon detection of a continuous (DC) magnetic induction of greater than 400 mT.

 Note (2): National authorities may select a lower magnetic induction for national requirements.

-Voltage dips and interruptions
+Voltage dips and interruptions on AC power supply